Amitabh Bachchan: Business investments

 Around 1994, Bachchan started Amitabh Bachchan Corporation Ltd (ABCL), an event management, production and distribution company.
 But the company fell into debt with a fiasco and went into bankruptcy, subsequently Bachchan became nearly bankrupt.
 The reasons for this debacle were films that fared poorly at the box office such as Mrityudata, Major Saab (produced by this organisation), and Miss World 1996 which was organised-managed by ABCL.
 Due to this he began work for TV, and asked for work to Yash Chopra.
-Once he said that 'it was the darkest time for him'.
+Retrospectively, he has said that 'it was the darkest time for him'.

 He has invested in many upcoming business ventures.
 In 2013, he bought a 10% stake in Just Dial from which he made a gain of 4600 per cent.
 He holds a 3.4% equity in Stampede Capital, a financial technology firm specialising in cloud computing for financial markets.
-The Bachchan family also bought shares worth $252,000 in Meridian Tech, a consulting company in the US Recently they made their first overseas investment in Ziddu.com, a cloud-based content distribution platform.
+The Bachchan family also bought shares worth $252,000 in Meridian Tech, a consulting company in the US.
+Recently they made their first overseas investment in Ziddu.com, a cloud-based content distribution platform.
 Bachchan was named in the Panama Papers and Paradise Papers, leaked confidential documents relating to offshore investment.